 Guy Nearing Summer House

-Located on Comstock Knoll, the Guy Nearing Summer House, is a great spot for to sit and enjoy the beautiful garden and to have picnics and meetings.
-This space is available to rent for events of up to 60 people.
+Located on Comstock Knoll, the Guy Nearing Summer House, is a great spot for to sit and enjoy the beautiful garden.